IBM Cloud Docs

 single-campus multizone region (single-campus MZR)

-A region that consists of multiple zones that are hosted on data centers that are located within a single building or campus.
-Dependencies such as power, cooling, networking, and physical security might overlap but are not identical between any two zones to increase fault tolerance.
+A region that consists of multiple zones that are located within a single building or campus.
+Dependencies such as power, cooling, networking, and physical security might be shared but are designed to provide a high degree of fault independence.
 See also zone.

 single-campus MZR